-The IPE must be amended as necessary to reflect the changing vocational-rehabilitation needs of the participant.
+The IPE must be amended as necessary to reflect the changing vocational rehabilitation needs of the participant.
 An amendment is required when there are changes in the following areas:

 - the employment goal,

-- the vocational-rehabilitation services to be provided,
+- the vocational-rehabilitation services to be provided, completed, canceled

 - vendor(s) for an identified service, or

 - an extension in program completion dates.

 IPE amendments are reflected as subsequent plans in the Case-Management System.
 The provisions related to informed choice must continue to be applied.
-When adding new services or extending existing services, it is necessary to apply the Participant Financial Contribution, as appropriate, and to review the availability of comparable services and benefits.
+When adding or extending new services, it is necessary to apply the Participant Financial Contribution, as appropriate, and review the availability of comparable services and benefits.

 Appropriate approval from the area manager must be obtained for all amendments.
-Amendments do not take effect until agreed to and signed by the participant or, as appropriate, his or her representative, and the VR counselor.
-The start date in the Case-Management System must be entered after both the participant and the VR counselor sign the IPE.
+Amendments do not take effect until agreed to and signed by the participant or, as appropriate, their representative and the VR counselor.
+The start date in the Case-Management System must be entered after the participant and the VR counselor sign the IPE.
 The counselor signs the IPE after the participant signs it.
-A copy of the IPE Amendment should be provided to the participant or, as appropriate, his or her representative, and a copy should be retained in the electronic case file.
+A copy of the IPE Amendment should be provided to the participant or, as appropriate, their representative, and a copy should be retained in the electronic case file.